-Marked cooling of the air, or the invasion of very warm air, over a large area.
+Marked cooling of the air over a large area.
 It is an extended period of above normal cold temperatures, a drop of atmospheric average temperature well above the averages of a region, with effects on human populations, crops, properties and services. sources: GLIDE; WMO

 |Source of data: OFDA/CRED International Disaster Database|